Welcome to Wealthcommon Currency Central

 WORLD RESERVE CURRENCY -- THE U.S. DOLLAR.
 WE DID SUFFER BURST OF THE HOUSING BUBBLE, A CREDIT

-WORLD CENTRAL BANKS ARE SWAPPING DOMINOES OF THE SOVEREIGN DEBT CRISIS.
-WRETCHED
+WORLD CENTRAL BANKS HAVE SWAPPED DOMINOES OF THE SOVEREIGN DEBT CRISIS AND PURSUE ACCOMMODATING MONETARY

 FEDERAL RESERVE NOTES ARE EVIDENCE OF MASSIVE AMERICAN DEBT.
 THE FED IS JUST PRINTING (OR UPLOADING)